In Process Measurement of Die & Mold for high precision manufacturing and repair processes

 • Measure points on any surface orientations

-• Measure and analyse surface forms and profiles
+• Measure and analyze surface forms and profiles

 • Measure curves along selected sections